Devnet vs Testnet vs Mainnet

 How To Get Test Tokens for Use on Testnet

 Generally, you can find information on how to access the faucet in the documentation of each blockchain ecosystem.
-You can also reach out directly to the team through community channels such as Discord to find out how to access their faucet.
-Visit the Stacks Explorer for the faucet for Stacks tokens.
+You can also reach out directly to the team through community channels such as Discord to find out how to get testnet tokens.

 Once you access the faucet and request the test tokens, they will be credited to your wallet for use.
 Some faucets may have limits on the number of test tokens you can get on each attempt, but generally, developers can get as many test tokens from the faucet as they need because the test tokens are free.